 A complete application requires following both the Graduate School and the Biophysics Graduate Degree Program requirements.
-Submit only the materials requested to the two respective organizations.
+A complete application includes:

 International students: Financial Information will be requested by the Graduate School after the Biophysics